 Nine Roles: A Brief Summary

-Here are the 9 Enneatype roles in a nutshell, with a quick overview of each.
+Here are the 9 Enneatype roles, with a quick overview of each.

 Serious and practical, the Perfectionist has a rigid set of morals which translates into their lifestyle and decisions.
 They’re on a quiet mission to improve the world by using their knowledge and intrinsic drive.